Tom Harwood

-Thomas Hedley Fairfax Harwood (born 26 August 1996) is a British journalist and political commentator.
+Thomas Hedley Fairfax Harwood (born 26 August 1996) is a British journalist, political commentator and television show host.
 He became the deputy political editor of GB News in March 2023.
 Harwood previously worked as a reporter for the right-wing political news website Guido Fawkes between 2018 and 2021, and was a regular contributor to The Daily Telegraph, writing online columns from 2019 to 2021.

 Early life and education

 Harwood was born on 26 August 1996.
-He is originally from Cambridge, England.
-Harwood attended The Perse School, a private school in Cambridge.
+He grew up in Cambridge, England.
+Harwood attended The Perse School, a private school in the city.

-He studied politics at Durham University, where he was elected as president of its debating society, The Durham Union.
-Harwood ran a satirical campaign to become a National Union of Students (NUS) delegate, criticising the organisation with viral videos and satirical pledges such as using NUS funds to build a fully functional Death Star, and defeating the terrorist group ISIS with an NUS boycott.
+He studied politics at Durham University, where he was elected as president of its debating society, the Durham Union.
+Harwood ran a satirical campaign to become a National Union of Students (NUS) delegate, criticising the organisation with viral videos and satirical pledges such as using its funds to build a Death Star, and defeating the terrorist group ISIS with a boycott.
 He was elected in what The Times newspaper described as "a landslide victory" that gained national attention in December 2016.
 After his election, he appeared on the BBC's Daily Politics show.

 Harwood later ran for the presidency of the NUS in 2017 with a similar campaign and was endorsed by the University of Manchester Students' Union.
 The union was the only one to hold a primary election in which students could directly vote for their candidate.
 Their vote mandated their delegates to vote for him in the NUS presidential election.
 He finished a distant third in the election with 35 votes out of the 1,200 NUS delegates.
-In the following year, Harwood ran another satirical campaign to lower the voting age to 12.
+In the following year, Harwood appeared on the BBC's Daily Politics show again due to another satirical campaign to lower the voting age to 12.